Breastfeeding and Baby Friendly Hospitals

 Current Practice

-The mid-20th century saw the rise of hospital births as the safest and preferred way to give birth in developed countries, and, at the same time, human-milk substitutes like formula gained popularity and were marketed as easy, convenient, “trendy,” and even superior to breast milk.
+The mid-20th century saw the rise of hospital births as the safest and preferred way to give birth in developed countries.
+At the same time, human milk substitutes like formula gained popularity.
+They were marketed as easy, convenient, “trendy,” and even superior to breast milk.

-With a higher number of women giving birth in hospitals and feeding their babies formula, babies and mothers were often separated after birth, with babies staying in the hospital nursery for long periods and receiving feedings from nurses or other family members.
-This also mirrored the rise in feminism, and formula gave women more opportunity to be present outside of the home while allowing others to feed their infants.
+With a higher number of women giving birth in hospitals and feeding their babies formula, babies and mothers were often separated after birth.
+Babies stayed in the hospital nursery for long periods and received feedings from nurses or other family members.
+This also mirrored the rise in feminism, and formula gave women more opportunity to be present outside the home while allowing others to feed their infants.

 Even if a mother still chose to breastfeed, it was believed at the time that babies should be weighed, examined, bathed, and swaddled immediately after birth, often then being handed off to another family member so that the mother could “rest.”
-Many of these practices were not based on any science at all and, unknowingly, many barriers to successful breastfeeding were created (1,2).
+Many of these practices were not based on any science, and unknowingly, many barriers to successful breastfeeding were created (1,2).

 Interventions to achieve these goals include: